 For extended treatment of psychiatric problems requiring hospitalization, a student may be referred to other specialists in the Department of Psychiatry and Behavioral Sciences or to one in the community.
-For psychiatric treatment in these instances, there will be fees which will come under the provisions of the student's health insurance policy and the student's own resources.
+For psychiatric treatment in these instances, there will be fees which will come under Baylor College of Medicine 28 School of Health Professions Revised 09/20/2018 the provisions of the student's health insurance policy and the student's own resources.
 One option among these is the BCM Psychiatry Clinic, where a student or spouse can be seen for ongoing psychotherapy by a Psychiatry resident at the clinic's minimum fee.
 In addition, if a student needs ongoing psychotherapy in order to remain enrolled and cannot afford to pay for it, BCM will pay for the treatment-which will be provided by a voluntary faculty psychiatrist as often as once a week for up to one year.
 This will be available only to a few students at a time and will be determined on the basis of financial need.